dominic0206/dominic0206/README.md

 - 👀 I’m interested in Web Development, learning new languages and etc.
 - 🌱 I’m currently learning Web Development, Data Engineering, Front-End and also interested in Back-End.
 - 💞️ I’m looking to collaborate on students who are also interested in learning new stuffs especially programming.
-- 📫 How to reach me ... contact me through facebook at facebook.com/Doooomm.
+- 📫 How to reach me ... contact me through facebook at facebook.com/Doooomm or email me at dominic.calixtro@gmail.com

 <!---
 dominic0206/dominic0206 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.